-If the rash is on your face, close to your eyes, or covers a significant area of your body, make a plan to come visit one of our Convenient Care centers in the Greater Augusta County area.
-Some individuals will have a more severe allergic reaction, in which case you should visit one of our Urgent Care centers immediately.
+If the rash is on your face, close to your eyes, or covers a significant area of your body, visit one of our Urgent Care centers in the Greater Augusta County area.
+Some individuals will have a more severe allergic reaction, in which case you may need emergency care immediately.

 Recognizing Poison Oak

 Like poison ivy, poison oak can grow as a shrub or a climbing vine, and its leaves also grow in groups of three off the stem.
 Unlike poison ivy, though, the edges of the leaves have a wavy appearance and, as the name indicates, they look somewhat like oak leaves.